 - Duty of care: Drivers, property owners, manufacturers, and other parties all have a responsibility to go about their activities in a cautious manner, keeping in mind the safety and rights of others.

 - Breach of duty: A party who is responsible for another’s well being ignores their duty.
-This could include a tailgating driver, a property owner who allows their property to fall into disrepair, or a manufacturer who does not recall faulty products in a timely fashion.
+This could include a tailgating driver, a property owner who allows their property to fall into disrepair, or a manufacturer that does not recall faulty products in a timely fashion.

 - Causation: The breach of duty described above contributed to the victim’s death: the tailgating driver hit them, they fell on the property owner’s premises, or they used a faulty product.